jlab-hep/localdb-docs/docs/trial-tutorial.md

 ### 2. Viewer

-You can check data stored in minimum data-set on browser using Viewer Application.<br>
+You can check data stored in minimum data-set on browser using Viewer Application (default: http://127.0.0.1:5000/localdb/)<br>
 You can setup, start, and use Viewer Application following this page: [About Viewer Application](https://localdb-docs.readthedocs.io/en/devel/viewer/)

 ### 3. Upload